tardate/LittleArduinoProjects/Electronics101/Power/SwitchModePowerSupplies/BasicBuckAvrControl/README.md

 With 9V supply (source), there for the gate voltage needs to swing above 7V and below 5V for hard off and on.

-Since these voltages are outside what Arduino GPIO pins can handle - see [Method #3: Apply Overvoltage to I/O Pins](http://www.rugged-circuits.com/10-ways-to-destroy-an-arduino/) for what happens if you do - an intermediate switching stage is required.
+Since these voltages are outside what Arduino GPIO pins can handle - see [Method #3: Apply Over-voltage to I/O Pins](http://www.rugged-circuits.com/10-ways-to-destroy-an-arduino/) for what happens if you do - an intermediate switching stage is required.

 Although not the most efficient, I'm using a 2N3904 NPN transistor for this.
 The PWM output switches the 2N3904 in a 5V range,